Alejogb1/job-board/blog-data/why-do-transformer-summarizer-results-vary-with-a-fixed-seed.md

 id: "why-do-transformer-summarizer-results-vary-with-a-fixed-seed"
 ---

-Okay, let’s unpack why transformer summarization results, even with a fixed seed, can exhibit variation.
+, let’s unpack why transformer summarization results, even with a fixed seed, can exhibit variation.
 It’s a question I’ve certainly grappled with more than once, particularly during a past project involving large-scale document analysis for legal review.
 We were initially relying heavily on the deterministic nature of a fixed seed to ensure consistent, reproducible outcomes, but the reality proved a little more nuanced.
 This isn't a case of simple randomness; it's the interaction of several stochastic elements within the transformer architecture itself and during the training and inference pipelines.

 At the core of a transformer, and indeed many deep learning models, lies the fact that many processes aren't entirely deterministic, even when we try to control them with a fixed random seed.
 We might think a fixed seed for numpy, torch, or tensorflow will fully reproduce a run, but this is only partially true, and often insufficient for completely identical results in complex pipelines.
-What we're really seeding is the initialization of weights, and the random number generation for processes like dropout, which operates during training and *sometimes* during inference, if that’s how it’s implemented by the library and your chosen model.
+What we're really seeding is the initialization of weights, and the random number generation for processes like dropout, which operates during training and _sometimes_ during inference, if that’s how it’s implemented by the library and your chosen model.

 One of the most significant sources of variation, particularly in summarization, stems from the stochastic nature of training.
 Gradient descent is inherently an iterative process, where the model’s weights are adjusted based on gradients calculated on mini-batches of data.
 Now, even if the initial weights are the same, and the random numbers for dropout are identical, the order in which these batches are processed during training will generally not be identical (unless you are meticulously ensuring full determinism at every point).
 Differences in these sequences affect how the gradients are computed and applied, causing slight variations in the final learned weights.
 This is precisely where seemingly identical starting points can lead to different final model states, even with the same seed.

 Furthermore, the tokenization process introduces some variability.
-While the tokenization *algorithm* is deterministic, the exact vocabulary, which forms the numerical mappings, influences the representation and hence the training.
+While the tokenization _algorithm_ is deterministic, the exact vocabulary, which forms the numerical mappings, influences the representation and hence the training.
 Variations in how the vocabulary is built, especially from different training runs using slightly modified data or parameters, lead to different numerical inputs to the neural network itself.

 Inference, too, has sources of subtle randomness despite the fixed seed, unless additional steps for full determinism are taken.
-Some transformer models use dropout *during inference* for uncertainty estimation (which might be disabled in some inference pipelines).
+Some transformer models use dropout _during inference_ for uncertainty estimation (which might be disabled in some inference pipelines).
 The order of input sequences and the specific device on which the inference runs (gpu vs cpu, different gpu models) can also introduce small variations.
 Numerical precision issues across different hardware can also contribute to these differences - although usually minor, these can amplify in complex models during the iterative nature of inference.

 Let's look at some practical coding snippets to illustrate these points.